 Examples of clearly indicating these conditions include an error indication, flashing the displayed moisture value, or blanking the display.
-[Nonretroactive as of January 1, 1989] (Amended 1986 and 1988)

 S.1.6.3.
 Value of Smallest Unit. - The value of the minimum indicated or recorded moisture indication shall not be greater than 0.1 %.